Jill Felice | Founder / Executive Vice President of Programming

 Denise Dumesnil | Instructor / Trainer / Grant Writer

-Denise Dumesnil is a Licensed Clinical Social Worker in Taos, NM, where she works as a Children’s Therapist at the local domestic violence/children’s advocacy center.
+Denise Dumesnil is a Licensed Clinical Social Worker in Taos, NM, where she works with several nonprofit organizations to provide Canine-Assisted Therapy to their clientele, with ADW’s serviced dogs-in-training.
 She obtained Clark, a facility service dog, from Assistance Dogs of the West in June 2012 to be her co-therapist – the best decision she has ever made!
-After experiencing the immeasurable benefits Clark brings to everyone he meets, she has worked with Assistance Dogs of the West to bring Student Trainer and Warrior Canine Connection programs to rural Taos.
-The community has loved seeing these dogs and Student Trainers working around town!
+After experiencing the immeasurable benefits Clark brings to her work, she has worked with Assistance Dogs of the West to bring therapeutic Student Trainer and Warrior Canine Connection programs to rural Taos.
+ADW in Taos now provides weekly therapeutic groups to children and families at the local domestic violence shelter; military veterans; teens with disabilities as an AmeriCorps community service program; at-risk youth at an alternative middle school; and homeless youth at the local youth crisis shelter, and more.

 Alex Johansen | Programs Assistant